Relative Calabi-Yau structures and perverse schobers on surfaces: Relative Calabi--Yau structures

 \subsection{Gluing Calabi--Yau structures}

-In this section, we discuss a generalization of the gluing theorem for left Calabi--Yau structures on $k$-linear dg-categories, see \cite[Theorem 6.1]{BD19}, to left and right Calabi--Yau structures on $R$-linear $\infty$-categories, see \Cref{thm:leftCYglue,thm:rightCYglue}.
+In this section, we discuss a generalization of the gluing theorem for left Calabi--Yau structures on $k$-linear dg categories, see \cite[Theorem 6.1]{BD19}, to left and right Calabi--Yau structures on dualizable $R$-linear $\infty$-categories, see \Cref{thm:leftCYglue,thm:rightCYglue}.
 The gluing theorems boil down to a simple description of objects in pullbacks/pushouts of stable, presentable $\infty$-categories in terms of their restrictions given in \Cref{lem:obj}.
-We restrict the discussion to compactly generated $\infty$-categories, as the literature is currently lacking results on the computation of limits and colimits in the $\infty$-category $\on{LinCat}_R^{\on{dual}}$ of dualizable $R$-linear $\infty$-categories.
-We however expect that the below arguments apply in the dualizable case as well.